Skip to content

 From affordable housing to climate action to LGBTQ+ rights, the LA County Board of Supervisors has a lot of power over our day-to-day lives.

 Lindsey Horvath has always put people before profits and centered those closest to the harm.
 From her work as a small business owner to a member of the West Hollywood City Council, she is deeply connected to what our communities are experiencing.
-LA County needs a leader like her to take on the many crises we face and address systemic issues at the source.
-She will be an unstoppable advocate for teachers and working people on the Board of Supervisors.
+She is an unstoppable advocate for teachers and working people on the Board of Supervisors.

 Housing